 Link in The Legend of Zelda: The Wind Waker was apparently not chosen by the gods to be The Hero right away.
 He trudged on solely for the sake of his little sister at first, then accepted the quest as a whole later.
 In doing so, re-empowering the Master Sword after it was weakened, and reassembling the Triforce of Courage, the gods eventually acknowledged Link as the "Hero of Winds."

-Groose (pictured above) in The Legend of Zelda: Skyward Sword could be seen as this.
-Unlike Link and Zelda, he has no real "destiny" to speak of - a fact supported by the fact that unlike those two, he isn't reincarnated in (chronologically) future games to continue fighting Ganon.
+Unlike Link and Zelda, Groose in The Legend of Zelda: Skyward Sword has no real "destiny" to speak of - a fact supported by how unlike those two, he isn't reincarnated in (chronologically) future games to continue fighting Ganon.
 Still, he does what he can to help Link, stop Demise and save the surface world.

 Sora of Kingdom Hearts is one through chance.
 Riku, his best friend, was chosen to wield the Keyblade by Terra but because he jumped at the wrong call the Keyblade went to the closest candidate at the time (Sora), following which Sora goes off to save the worlds.
 He then earns his position as Keyblade Wielder by winning the Keyblade back from Riku by understanding The Power of Friendship.